-As a member of a school/program team, the Associate Director engages in direct external prospect solicitation as well as significant internal project management, such as advisory board development, annual fund marketing efforts, and major gift proposal writing.
-Travels to solicit major gifts of $100K - $1M.
-Will interface with the dean, program directors, major gift officers, and faculty.
+As a member of a school/program team, engages in direct external prospect solicitation as well as significant internal project management, such as advisory board development, annual fund marketing efforts, and leadership giving work, including travel.
+Planned giving work and opportunistic major gift work.
+Will interface with the dean, associate deans, program directors, and gift officers.

 Gathers data, assesses leads, and develops strategies designed to realize the giving potential of individual prospects.